 My articles have appeared in Anglo-Saxon England, Studies in Medieval and Renaissance Teaching, and Carmina Philosophiae: Journal of the International Boethius Society.
-I am Co-Editor of The Legacy of Boethius in Medieval England: The Consolation and its Afterlives (forthcoming in 2018 from ACMRS) and Dating Beowulf: New Essays on Intimacy (in preparation).
+I am Co-Editor of The Legacy of Boethius in Medieval England: The Consolation and its Afterlives (forthcoming in 2018 from ACMRS) and Dating Beowulf: Studies in Intimacy (in preparation; under contract with Manchester University Press).
 In 2014 and 2016, I also co-convened two international conferences, Revisiting the Legacy of Boethius in the Middle Ages and the state-of-the-field Digital Britain: New Approaches to the Early Middle Ages.

-Originally from Virginia, I studied English and Medieval and Renaissance Studies at Columbia University, summa cum laude, before coming to Harvard, where I am currently finishing a PhD in English under the direction of Daniel Donoghue, Nicholas Watson, Jan Ziolkowski, and James Simpson.
+Originally from Virginia, I studied English and Medieval and Renaissance Studies at Columbia University, summa cum laude, before coming to Harvard, where I will receive my PhD in English in May 2018.
 In my free time, I love to cook, hike, and lurk around farmers markets.
 I am also a poet, with recent work in Colorado Review and Denver Quarterly.

 "The Plan of St. Gall," a 9th-c. map of an ideal monastery